kumahq/kuma/docs/madr/decisions/046-meshservice-multizone.md

 The advantages:
 * We don't need to compute anything on global cp.
 In the example above, both redis MeshServices have been synced to the zone.
 * We don't need to traverse over all data plane proxies
-* Users don't need to redefine ports
+* Users don't need to redefine ports.
+In case there is difference.
+We take only common ports.
 * Policy matching easier to implement (will be covered more in policy matching MADR)
 * We can expose a capability to apply this locally on one zone.